arachakonda/gym-quad/README.md

 For further details, refer to the Gymnasium documentation.

-(Note: I created this repo for personal practice)
+(Note: I created this repo for personal practice, I will keep updating it as my research progresses.)